osklunds/ImageMapper/README.md

 # ImageMapper

-`ImageMapper` is a Rust command line tool for mapping/synchronizing a directory structure into a new structure hierarchy with the following properties:
+`ImageMapper` is a Rust command line tool for mapping/synchronizing a directory structure into a new structure with the following properties:

 - Only images and videos are kept
 - The exif date/time of images are prepended to their file name